Currency:

 269

-Audit should also provide information about the lack of content that is critical for a site in a particular business niche, which directly leads to a lack of requests from a particular audience.
+The audit should also provide information about the lack of content that is critical for a site in a specific business niche, which directly leads to a lack of requests from a specific audience.

-In general, a comprehensive site content audit covers a large amount of information, which can take a significant amount of time.
+In general, a comprehensive website content audit covers a large amount of information, which can take a significant amount of time.

-This note is designated as a quick guide, so only the most important parts of such an audit will be covered.
+This note is designated as a quick guide, so it will cover only the most important parts of such an audit.

 You don't have to spend days manually cataloging each subpage.
 There is a reliable site content audit control software that will do most of the dirty and tedious work for you, such as Screaming Frog.